princomp/princomp.github.io/source/exercises/w_sol/collections/1darrays.md

     #.
 Does words array contain "engine"? (true/false)
     #.
 Does words array contain "day" at least 2 times? (true/false)
     #.
-What is the position (index) of the word society?
+What is the position (index) of the word "society"?
 If it does not exist answer should be -1.
 Find the position of the first occurrence in case there are multiple matches.

     After you have implemented your code, change the array contents and make sure your code still works and does not crash.